 Searchable knowledge base | ||

-Both services provide great online support.
-ProtonVPN’s email response time is faster, but Surfshark offers a live chat function and video guides.
+Both services provide great online support, but Surfshark shines a bit brighter by offering a live chat function and video guides.

 Surfshark vs. ProtonVPN: the results